 If illness or indisposition persists for three weeks, a new therapist will be assigned to fill in temporarily until the assigned therapist returns.
 If a change of therapist occurs, parents will be notified by letter.

-If the therapist has a problem at the school.
-He/She will discuss it with the FRC or YSC Coordinator and/or the district Mental Health Specialist who will decide to discuss it with Principal or call a meeting to work it out.
+If the therapist has a problem at the school, he/she will discuss it with the FRC or YSC Coordinator and/or the district Mental Health Specialist who will decide to discuss it with Principal or call a meeting to work it out.

 If the Principal has a problem with the program, he/she can discuss it with Brian Brentlinger or Jeremey Booher, who will decide to speak to the therapist or appropriate party or call a meeting to work it out.